 Q2.
 What is B2B and B2C with examples?

 As far as B2C business is concerned, an excellent example is a customer buying an iPhone from Apple’s website after checking the product information online.
-Companies like Netflix selling online content to viewers for a paid subscription are also B2C.
+Companies like Netflix, which sell online content to viewers for a paid subscription, are also B2C.

 Q3.
 How do you market to B2B or B2C?

-B2B marketing puts emphasis on creating long-lasting relationships with other businesses.
+B2B marketing focuses on establishing long-term relationships with other businesses.
 It aims to give a good return on investment for a business customer.

-B2C marketing focuses on creating engaging content to grab the attention of its target audience in a short span of time.
+B2C marketing focuses on creating engaging content to grab the attention of its target audience in a short period.
 The aim here is to focus on offering quick solutions to attract a potential customer.

 Q5.
 Is Amazon B2B or B2C or both?